kubeportal/kubeportal/docs/installation.rst

 KUBEPORTAL_LOG_LEVEL_PORTAL           Sets the verbosity of the logging for the admin panel.
 [DEBUG, INFO, WARNING, ERROR, CRITICAL]
 KUBEPORTAL_LOG_LEVEL_SOCIAL           Sets the verbosity of the logging for django.social.
 [DEBUG, INFO, WARNING, ERROR, CRITICAL]
 KUBEPORTAL_LOG_LEVEL_REQUEST          Sets the verbosity of the logging for requests.
-[DEBUG, INFO, WARNING, ERROR, CRITICAL]
+[DEBUG, INFO, WARNING, ERROR, CRITICAL] KUBEPORTAL_LAST_LOGIN_MONTHS_AGO      Sets how many months ago users have logged in to be considered old in the admin clean up page.
+Defaults to 12.
 ===================================== ============================================================================